Computing

 Our aims are:

-- That every child has opportunities to succeed in the three strands of the computing curriculum
+• That every child has opportunities to succeed in the three strands of the computing curriculum

-- That every child is aware of, and is able to describe, the ways in which they can be safe online and put this knowledge into practice
+• That every child is aware of, and is able to describe, the ways in which they can be safe online and put this knowledge into practice

-- That every child develops into a confident and considerate digital citizen.
+• That every child develops into a confident and considerate digital citizen.

-In terms of cultural capital, we strive to ensure that all children have appropriate access to hardware and software to enable every child in our school to succeed.
+We strive to ensure that all children have appropriate access to hardware and software to enable every child in our school to succeed.
 We celebrate advances in technology and apps and discuss their implications.
 We recognise that in an increasingly technological world, being confident users of a range of hardware and software is vital to the future success of our pupils.

-Our scheme of work for Computing is adapted from the ‘Teach Computing’ Curriculum and covers all aspects of the National Curriculum.
+Our scheme of work for computing is adapted from the ‘Teach Computing’ Curriculum and covers all aspects of the National Curriculum.
 This scheme was chosen as it has been created by subject experts and based on the latest pedagogical research.
 These units are built on 12 key pedagogical principles of computing: lead with concepts, working together, get hands on, unplug unpack repack, model everything, fostering program comprehension, create projects, add variety, challenge misconceptions, make it concrete, structure lessons, read and explore code first.

 The curriculum aims to equip young people with the knowledge, skills and understanding they need to thrive in the digital world of today and the future.
 The curriculum can be broken down into 3 strands: computer science, information technology and digital literacy, with the aims of the curriculum reflecting this distinction.